MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 The deletion process is final and irreversible.
 Therefore, before calling the API, check that your filters produce the intended results by running a Kusto Query Language (KQL) query in your workspace.

-Delete data requests are asynchronous.
-Typically, Azure Monitor Logs handles requests quickly.
+Delete data requests are asynchronous and typically completed within a few minutes.
 In extreme cases, a request might be queued up to five days.

 If you enable [workspace replication](workspace-replication.md) on your Log Analytics workspace, the API call deletes data from both your primary and secondary workspaces.

-> [!NOTE]
-> Deleting data doesn't affect billing.
-To control data retention costs, configure [data retention settings](data-retention-configure.md).
+## Permissions required

+| Action | Permissions required |
+|:-------|:---------------------|
+| Delete data from a table in a Log Analytics workspace | `Microsoft.OperationalInsights/workspaces/tables/deleteData/action` permissions to the Log Analytics workspace, as provided by the [Log Analytics Contributor built-in role](./manage-access.md#log-analytics-contributor), for example |

 ## Limitations

 These limitations apply:

-- You can submit up to 10 delete data requests per hour in a single Log Analytics workspace.
+- You can submit up to 10 Delete Data requests per hour in a single Log Analytics workspace.
 - Only the Analytics table plan supports data deletion.
 To delete data from a table with the Basic plan, change the plan to Analytics and then delete the data.
 You can't delete data from a table with the Auxiliary plan.

-## Permissions required

-| Action | Permissions required |
-|:-------|:---------------------|
-| Delete data from a table in a Log Analytics workspace | `Microsoft.OperationalInsights/workspaces/tables/deleteData/action` permissions to the Log Analytics workspace, as provided by the [Log Analytics Contributor built-in role](./manage-access.md#log-analytics-contributor), for example |

 ## Call the Delete Data API to delete data from a specific table